Department of Biological Sciences

 In vitro propagation of animal cells is made possible by the cell culture facility which contains laminar flow hoods, incubators, chromatography refrigerator and a liquid nitrogen container to store frozen cells.
 Material generated from cell culture is used extensively in faculty and student research projects and an upper level immunology course.

-Major financial support from private donors and matching efforts by the institution has allowed the biology department to procure a state of the art Axioobserver Z1 motorized inverted research microscope and a STEMI 2000-C stereomicroscope from Carl Zeiss Microscopy.
+Major financial support from private donors and matching efforts by the institution has allowed the biology department to procure two state of the art Axioobserver Z1 motorized inverted and upright research microscopes and a STEMI 2000-C stereomicroscope from Carl Zeiss Microscopy.
 Both microscopes are equipped with high quality lenses and camera systems.
 The Axioobserver's Axiocam camera system has the capability to capture dark field, bright field, DIC and high resolution three dimensional fluorescent images.
 In addition teaching labs have Nikon research grade compound microscopes and stereoscopes equipped with high resolution digital systems.

 Students are able to learn techniques in molecular biology as the department has thermocyclers to perform PCR, multiple electrophoresis systems to analyze DNA and proteins, and imagers to digitally visualize gels and chemiluminescent products on membranes.
 Recent upgrades to the equipment include a ChemiDoc XRS+ gel imaging system and two gel doc EZ set ups from BioRad.
 Students have the facilities to quantitate protein levels and perform ELISA using the EMAX plus plate reader from Molecular Devices.

 Student-initiated projects in the histology course study tissues use the Tissue Tech embedding center, a Microm microtome, slide warmer and a Leica tissue processor.